pi-star-2025/pi_star/Misc/Real_VR/Supporting/perfect_fix/perfect_fix_2.md

 The smile, which mirrors the blood of all teeth (the hypothalamus), is the best way to un-knot these emotions.
 Smiling genuinely helps your blood see in new ways.

 Furthermore, if you make the belly-button smile, this is blood most visible to the earth/sun mind.
-The blood in this area provides a summmary of emotions throughout the body, in a compact way translated mathemtically with π.
+The blood in this area provides a summary of emotions throughout the body, in a compact way translated mathematically with π.